tik9/cpython/logic.md

 oO Paramaribo, Suriname

-If you had to build a team of 20 bilingual Android
+Answer:

-Developers in a single location in order to provide services to a client in the United States, which of the following locations would you say is the best to set up the team?
+In theory, which one of the following types of projects would be expected to have higher gross margins?
 Answer:

 O Fixed Price Projects